Brutal [Meta]Introduction to Dependent Types in Agda

 +-assoc₁ (succ a) b c = {!check me!}

-Press C-c C-, (goal type and context) while in the goal.
-This will show the goal type and the context inside the hole.
-Write refl in there and press C-c C-r (refine), this gives:
+Press C-c C-, (agda2-goal-and-context) to show goal type and the context while in the goal.
+Write refl in there and press C-c C-r (agda2-refine, refine), this would typecheck it and produce:

 +-assoc₂ : a b c (a + b) + c ≡ a + (b + c)